Status

 All applications must meet the DFP eligibility criteria or be declared by the Minister for Planning as a priority project to qualify for accelerated assessment and determination.

-An application to the DFP must meet one of the priority sector eligibility criteria listed in the table below.
+An application to the DFP must be for a project in a priority sector that meets the metropolitan and regional eligibility thresholds listed in the table below.

 Land uses